 The shelter worker sighed as she accepted the fee and the paperwork from the rescuer.
 If only all of the dogs had such active advocates as these less popular breeds.
 Oh well, one less dog to put down today.
 One less.

+His Rescuer gave him a tender pat as she gently settled him in his crate.
 "You'll be all right now, sweet heart.
 Everything will be all right now."
-She gave him a tender pat as she gently settled him in his crate.
 He smelled her tears, and without thinking he licked her face.